hmrc/pension-scheme-event-reporting/README.md

 ## Overview

 This is the backend repository for the Pension Scheme Event Reporting service.
-This service allows a user to report events pertaining to ... *Clarify any other points overviewing the service here*.

 This service has a corresponding front-end microservice, namely Pension Scheme Event Reporting Frontend.